 Important: This task assumes that you have already added your AWS account to Smart Tools as a resource location.
 If you have not already done so, follow the steps described in Add an Amazon Web Services resource location before completing this task.

-- In a separate browser window, log on to Smart Tools, click Blueprint Catalog, and then add the XenApp and XenDesktop Cloud Access Server blueprint to your account.
+- In a separate browser window, log on to Smart Tools, click Checks and Blueprints, and then add the XenApp and XenDesktop Cloud Access Server blueprint to your account.